shalommmitz/y_net_mivzakim/README.md

 3. The items not-yet-seen will be displayed.
 At the prompt, you can do one of the following:

-4. Hit "Enter" to refresh ,or list of item-number to see details. `q` to quit
+   - Hit "Enter" to refresh
-   - `headlines.txt`: Filtered list of headlines
+   - Enter a list of item-number (coma separed) to see details.
-   - `raw.txt`: Complete list before filtering
+   - `q` to quit

 ## Configuration: Exclude Terms